Organic FoodsSkip to the navigation

 You may have these questions about organic food:

 - Is it more nutritious?
-There is not enough evidence to say that organic food is more nutritious than nonorganic food.
+There is not enough evidence to say that organic food is more nutritious than nonorganic food.footnote 1

 - Wash raw fruits and vegetables under running water before eating them.
-Use a scrub brush when it will not bruise the food.
-Otherwise rub the food by hand to clean it.
+Use a scrub brush and then rinse the food.

 - Throw away the outer leaves of head lettuce and cabbage.